drnikki/old-personal-site/_posts/2018-09-30-open-source-phd-sept-2018.markdown

 ---
 layout: post
-title: "Open Source PhD: Summer (May-Aug) 2018"
+title: "Open Source PhD: September 2018"
-date: 2018-08-31 10:25
+date: 2018-09-30 10:25
 comments: true
 published: true
 categories: [open-source-phd]
 ---

 Welp, September is the first full month of the semester and it sure felt like it.
 This fall I'm in a class on Surveillance and Society with Marisa Duarte and Andrew Brown, and reading a book a week with Emma Frow.
 Those are reflected below, in addition to some reading for a journal article I'm working on.
 Next month, it's back to my second year project and working on reading lists for my comprehensive exams.
 <hr>